aconaway1/Mastoposter/README.md

 # Mastoposter
 ## Summary
+First and foremost, I am a network engineer.
+I am not a developer, so my code is terrible.

 This is a script to post updates to Mastodon while live-Tooting streaming events.
 It's very, very simple, but this will help keep a consistent format to any updates while an event is going on.

 For each event, you update the `event.yml` file with the proper information, and, as each presenter appears, update the `presenter.yml` file with their information.
 When you Toot, the message will be consistent and accurate based on the Jinja2 template.